Donna Loren: Return to performing

-"Merry Christmas Baby" and Donna Does Elvis in Hawaii

 On November 1, 2010, the single "Merry Christmas Baby" was officially released for download (having been pre-released in the Donna Loren Store on her website a few days before the official release).
 Written by Lou Baxter and Johnny Moore and first recorded by Johnny Moore's Three Blazers in 1947, the R&B standard was recorded by Elvis Presley for his album Elvis Sings the Wonderful World of Christmas (1971).
 The release is Loren's second recording of a Christmas song; the first was "I Think It's Almost Christmas Time" when she was 10 years old.
-She also performed "Santa Claus Is Coming to Town" on Shindig in 1964.
+She also performed "Santa Claus Is Coming to Town" on Shindig! in 1964.

 The song was followed by the release of Donna Does Elvis in Hawaii on November 15, 2010, an EP of her renditions of four Presley songs.
 In addition to "Merry Christmas Baby", Loren recorded "Loving You", "(Let Me Be Your) Teddy Bear", and "One Night".
 "Loving You" and "(Let Me Be Your) Teddy Bear" were both recorded in 2010, with a sample of "Loving You" appearing on Loren's blog two months prior to the release.
 "One Night" was recorded in the 1980s at Amigo Studios and, like many of the songs on her 2009 album Magic from these recording sessions, had not been previously released.
 The EP was produced by Loren, and she again worked with Maurice Gainen and Charles Michael Brotman and musician Jamieson Trotter, as well as new collaborators Sonny Lim and Wailau Ryder.

 The EP makes use of a number of themes related to Loren, Elvis Presley, Hawaii, and Hollywood.
 Loren explained on radio show The Sheena Metal Experience (LA Talk Radio) on November 4, 2010, the evolving of the concept: